sheurich/debian-repro/docs/design.md

 4. Update documentation

 ### Adding Suites
-The system automatically supports new suites when they appear in the official repository.
+New suites automatically work when they appear in the official repository.

 ### Integration Points
 - JSON reports enable programmatic access